Tamsin Omond: Climate activism

 In 2009, Omond's book Rush – The Making of a Climate Activist was published.
 In 2009 Omond was placed in the Sunday Times's Top 30 Power Players Under-30.
 They were also placed in 56th place in the Independent on Sundays 2009 "Pink List", a list of the 101 most influential gay men and women in Britain.
 In 2010, they created a political party called The Commons which planned to engage young people in voting and promote sustainability in the local area.
 It was praised by the journalist Giles Coren.
 They received 0.2% of the vote.

 Omond originally campaigned as a member of the activist group Plane Stupid, although the group said in 2012 that Omond had stopped working with them.
 They are a founding member of the activist group Climate Rush.
 They have organised a number of high-profile protests, including scaling the roof of the House of Commons to protest against aviation, for which they were arrested and bailed on the condition that they did not enter Parliament.
 In October 2008, they breached this condition by organising a 500-person "rush" on the Parliament of the United Kingdom.
 This led to them being re-arrested and threatened with imprisonment due to their breach of bail.
 Instead they were then bailed with a strengthening of their bail conditions to ban them from going within one kilometre of Parliament.

-Omond has also organised protests against the expansion of London Heathrow Airport.
+Omond has also organised protests against the expansion of Heathrow Airport.
 Omond has said that their activism has been inspired by the Suffragettes, who had campaigned using direct action for Women's suffrage in the United Kingdom at the beginning of the 20th century.
 An independent film has been made about Omond's connection to the campaigning techniques of the women's suffrage movement.
 Omond dressed as a suffragette for an anti-car protest targeting Jeremy Clarkson.

 They were a founding member and activist in the climate protest movement Extinction Rebellion.
 In that capacity, they spoke at the Port Eliot Festival in 2019 about the group's campaign for people to not buy any new clothes for a year.

 In 2021, Omond's second book Do Earth – Healing Strategies for Humankind was published.